Ivan Fedorovich Choultsé

-Ivan Fedorovich Choultsé (October 21, 1874 – 1939) was a Russian landscape painter.
+Ivan Fedorovich Choultsé (October 21, 1874–1939) was a Russian landscape painter who emigrated to France after the Russian Revolution and then later to the United States.
+He died in Nice, France in 1939.

 Biography

 Early years

-He was born in Saint Petersburg, Russia, into a family of German origin (Schultze – original spelling of his family name – had lived in Russia since the 17th century).
-His first education was in electrical engineering.
-At the same time he tried to paint landscapes.
-When he was already thirty years old, he showed his first essays to a famous painter and member of Russian Academy of fine arts Constantin Jakovlevich Kryzhitsky, who then invited Choultsé to study art.
-Other significant influences were Russian painter Arkhip Kuindzhi and Swiss painter Alexandre Calame.
+Choultsé was born in Saint Petersburg, Russia on October 21, 1874.
+His family was of German origin – the original spelling of his family name was Schultze – but they had lived in Russia since the 17th century.

+Choultsé originally studied electrical engineering at the same time as trying to paint landscapes.
+At the age of thirty he showed his first attempts to Konstantin Kryzhitsky, a Ukrainian painter and member of the Russian Academy of Fine Arts, who invited Choultsé to study art.
+In 1910 Choultsé travelled to Spitzbergen with Kryzhitsky, where he painted many arctic landscapes in the Spitzbergen archipelago, including Datskiy Island, Medvezhiy Island, and Saint Magdalene's Bay.
+Apart from Kryzhitsky, other significant influences on Choultsé were the Russian painter Arkhip Kuindzhi and the Swiss painter Alexandre Calame.
-Together with Kryzhitsky in 1910 Choultsé travelled to Spitzbergen, where he painted many Arctic landscapes (Datskiy and Medvezhiy islands, Saint Magdalene's bay of the Spitzbergen archipelago etc.).

-After losing both of his teachers (Kuindzhi died in 1910 and Kryzhitsky committed suicide the year after) Choultsé begins to master his very own style of painting.
-Grand Duchess Olga Alexandrovna (1882–1960), being also a pupil of Kryzhitsly, founded a Society in the name of her late teacher and Choultsé frequently participated in its exhibitions, that took place in her palace on Sergeevskaya street, 46/48 (now Tchaikovskogo str.).
+After Kuindzhi died in 1910 and Kryzhitsky committed suicide in 1911 Choultsé began to master his own style of painting, frequently participating in exhibitions held by Grand Duchess Olga Alexandrovna (1882–1960) in her palace on Sergeevskaya street, 46/48 (now Tchaikovskogo Street).
+She was also a pupil of Kryzhitsky and founded a society in his name.

-By 1916 Choultsé had already become a widely famous artist, members of the Tsar family acquired his works (Nicholas II's brother Michael Alexandrovich, Grand Duke Grigoriy Mikhailovich and others).
-The Tsar himself was not much interested: as Choultsé noted later, in emigration, Nicholas II displayed no interest in landscapes or still lives, as they "told no story".
-Some works were bought by Сarl Fabergé (stated in his 1918's inventory).
-Post card development has greatly contributed to Choultsé's success – printing of his works on those "open letters" made him famous throughout the country.
+By 1916 Choultsé had become a widely famous artist, with members of the Tsar's family acquiring his works, including Nicholas II's brother Michael Alexandrovich and Grand Duke Grigoriy Mikhailovich.
+The Tsar himself was not much interested as Choultsé later noted, observing that Nicholas II displayed no interest in landscapes or still lives as they "told no story".
+Some of Choultsé's works were bought by Сarl Fabergé, and the development of postcards contributed greatly to Choultsé's success, with the printing of his works on these "open letters" making him famous throughout Russia.

-Post-revolutionary period and emigration
+Revolutionary period

-Just like many "academic" painters, Choultsé was in great uncertainty during revolutionary yearsand decided to go on a lengthy trip to Europe, which lasted from 1917 till 1919.
-During that time he painted many views of Swiss Alps, southern France and northern Italy.
-After the trip he briefly returned to Russia on a few occasions.

-In 1921 Choultsé returned to his homeland for a while in an attempt to win the attention of Soviet public, joining the society of individualistic painters in Petrograd; the members were Isaak Izrailevich Brodsky (1883–1939), Ivan Avgustovich Veltz (1866–1926), Juliy Julievich Klever (1850–1924) and Aleksandr Vladimirovich Makovsky (1869–1924).
-He took part in two first exhibitions of the society, but then ultimately decided to emigrate for life.
+Like many "academic" painters Choultsé was in a state of great uncertainty during the revolutionary years and decided to go on a lengthy trip to Europe which lasted from 1917 till 1919.
+During that time he painted many views of the Swiss Alps, southern France, and northern Italy.
+After returning to Russia briefly on a few occasions after that trip he returned to his homeland more permanently in 1921 in an attempt to win the attention of the Soviet public.
+He joined the Society of Individualistic Painters in Petrograd alongside Isaak Izrailevich Brodsky (1883–1939), Ivan Avgustovich Veltz (1866–1926), Juliy Julievich Klever (1850–1924), and Aleksandr Vladimirovich Makovsky (1869–1924), and took part in the society's first two exhibitions.
+But ultimately he decided to emigrate for life.